By Patrick Quillin, PhD, RD, CNS • Originally published on GettingHealthier.com

 The body requires B-vitamins for protein and carbohydrate metabolism.
 These vitamins also aid in various brain functions including cognition.

-Because zucchini is low in calories and high in water and fiber, it is a great food for those wishing to reduce their body weight.
+Because zucchini is low in calories and high in water and fiber, zucchini is a great food for weight loss.

 It is worth noting that excess body weight usually results from regular consumption of carbohydrate and sugary foods.